portfolio-performance/portfolio-help/docs/en/concepts/performance/money-weighted.md

 In PP, the cash proceeds from a selling transaction are deposited into a cash account.
 A sell transaction is thus the opposite of a buy transaction.
 The security (account) will be reduced, while the referenced deposit account is increased by the same amount.
 Both cash flows will cancel each other out.

 When a dividend payment is made, the associated deposit account is also increased by the dividend amount.
 However, it may seem unclear as to where this money originates.
-Although it appears to come from an external source, PP treats it as if it is generated by the security itself.
+Although it appears to come from an external source, Portfolio Performance treats it as if it is generated by the security itself.
 Without the security, there would be no dividend.
 When a company pays a dividend to its shareholders, it essentially means that as a shareholder/owner, you are paying yourself a dividend from the company's earnings or profits.
 As a result, the value of the company, and your shares decrease accordingly.

 However, from the perspective of calculating the portfolio performance, these details are not important.
 Since no money leaves or enters the portfolio, the performance equation is the same as in Example 2, except that the MVE = 426.82 EUR, including the result of the sell and dividend payment.